 Myrna wrote:

-1. We have never smoked.
+1. We have never smoked.2.
+We don't consume alcohol.

 3. We eat healthy foods, and have stayed within healthy weight ranges for most of our lives.